Keith McKnight

 Hipster City Cycle

-I helped design many of levels and gameplay elements and drew all the artwork myself in a pixelated Maniac Mansion-inspired style.
+I helped design many of the levels and gameplay elements and drew all the artwork myself in a pixelated Maniac Mansion-inspired style.

 Education